davidrhoden/davidrhoden-basic-netlify/timeline/315-tricou-exterior.md

 ---
 title: I lived at 315 Tricou Street in New Orleans.
 date: 2018-04-19T11:00:00.000Z
-summary: I moved to the Ninth Ward.
-Most of my pictures from this time are out of focus.
 excerpt: I moved to the Ninth Ward.
 Most of my pictures from this time are out of focus.
 category: timeline
 image: /static/img/timeline/315-tricou-apr-19-2018.jpg